madhaviag/udacity-capstone/README.md

 This application will allow creating/removing/updating/fetching Book items.
 Each Book item can optionally have an attachment image.
 Each user only has access to Book items that he/she has created.

+## Book Items
+The application stores Book items, where each Book item contains the following fields:

+bookId (string) - a unique id for a MEAL item createdAt (string) - date and time when an item was created title (string) - title of the Book (e.g. "Witches") read (boolean) - true if Book item has been read, false otherwise attachmentUrl (string) (optional) - a URL pointing to an image attached to a Book item userId (string) - id of a user who created a book item. dueDate (string) - date by which the book is supposed to be read

 ## Prerequisites

 ### Node.js and NPM